Cost-aware Feature Selection for IoT Device Classification: Appendix

 In this section we demonstrate how feature costs are estimated for a given IoT device.
 We defined the cost vector $\mathbf{c}$ to indicate the cost associated with each of the extracted features.
 The feature cost is divided into three different components.
 First, we analyze the memory required for the extraction of the features from the network traffic.
 Next, we focus on the computational complexity of the algorithm required for extracting the feature.
 And lastly, we analyze the intrusiveness of a feature into the privacy aspects of a device or user.
-For example, let us consider the feature \texttt{dns\_num\_ans}, which denotes the the number of answers returned for DNS queries.
+For example, consider classification of three IoT devices.
+Assume, \texttt{dns\_num\_ans} and \texttt{tcp\_keep\_alive} are the two most useful features with equal discriminative power, such that only one of these two features is sufficient for classifying the three devices accurately.
+Let us consider the feature \texttt{dns\_num\_ans}, which denotes the the number of answers returned for DNS queries.
 While only a register is required to store the (running) value of this feature, a small buffer has to be maintained to temporarily store (unprocessed) DNS answers extracted from packet payloads (to absorb traffic bursts); therefore, we define the memory cost as \texttt{medium}.
 Similarly, this feature is computed by simple additions to the counter in the register.
 Therefore we can assume a \texttt{low} computational complexity.
 Finally, since the feature is extracted from the DNS responses (i.e., packet payload), which can leak considerable information (e.g., see~\cite{DNS-ads-profit-2011}), we assign a \texttt{high} privacy cost to the feature.
+Now consider the feature \texttt{tcp\_keep\_alive}---the number of TCP keepalive packets.
+The cost of memory, compute power and privacy, are all \texttt{low} for this feature (only a counter needs to be maintained to extract feature values from packet headers).
+Therefore, between the two features, \texttt{dns\_num\_ans} and \texttt{tcp\_keep\_alive}, the latter is a better feature when we consider cost, given both are equally good at classifying the three devices.

 Table~\ref{tab:feature_costs_details} provides the logic we have used to define the three cost components for extracting any given feature from network traffic.
 To define the total cost of extracting a feature, we take the median of all three costs (memory, compute and privacy).